 today, bank cards and merchant machines, both, are being replaced by smartphones. while phones are more convenient and ubiquitous, they are less trustworthy (for example: other apps on a phone may spy on an entered pin or transmitted data, etc).

-in replacing a bank-card with a smartphone, fin-tech companies are blurring the line between personal identity and financial identity, oft confining a person’s financial freedom to biometrics or other idiosyncratic parameters. further, the use of biometrics for id-ing a person is dangerous, because biometrics can not be modified or replaced easily once they are compromised.
+in replacing a bank-card with a smartphone, fin-tech companies are blurring the line between personal identity and financial identity, oft confining a person’s financial freedom to biometrics or other idiosyncratic parameters. further, the use of biometrics for id-ing a person is dangerous (and questionable), because biometrics can not be modified or replaced easily

 this project was produced to instigate conversation on these points, so that fin-tech companies don’t blindly transport the existing chip-&-pin system onto smartphones.